Transition to retirement

 Who is it available to?

-If you've reached your preservation age but would like to continue working, you may be able to open a Transition to retirement (TTR) account.
+If you are age 60-64 and still working, you may be able to open a Transition to retirement (TTR) account.
 A TTR account will provide you with income payments.
 Some people choose to reduce their working hours and use TTR income payments to make up for their salary shortfall; others use a TTR account as part of a tax-saving strategy.
-To see if you’re eligible, you'll need to know your preservation age:

 How does it work?